KaoutarRadi/Spatially-Graded-3D-Printed-Metamaterials/README.md

 ## Simulations

 - Simulations were performed using the finite element codes hosted on the mechanics and materials group GitLab.
-You can find the code at [ae108](https://gitlab.ethz.ch/mechanics-and-materials/).
+You can find the codes at [ae108](https://gitlab.ethz.ch/mechanics-and-materials/).
 - The results derived from these simulations, for each figure, are available in the `data` directory.

 ## Experiments